szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - +1 turn undead and casting level (clerics only)
 - May cast Mass Cure (at minimum level, 1d8+9 healing) twice per day

-**Component 1595:** Make Halcyon +1 a bit more powerful
+### Make Halcyon a bit more powerful (1595)

-There aren't many spears in the game.
-It would be tragic if most were boring.
-This makes the electrical damage of the weapon random, between 1 and 3 (inclusive):

-- 50% chance of causing 1 electrical damage
-- 30% chance of causing 2 electrical damage
-- 20% chance of causing 3 electrical damage

-Every hit has a chance of electrifying the target: 2 electricity damage per round for 2 rounds if Save vs. Spell at +2 is failed.
+This makes the electrical damage random, between 1 and 3, with higher chance to cause less.
+Every hit also has a chance of "electrifying" the target: 2 electricity damage per round for 2 rounds if Save vs. Spell at +2 is failed.

-Hopefully this is slightly less boring!

-**Component 1597:** Make the Staff of Rhynn not just unique in name and description, but in function
+### Make Staff of Rhynn actually unique (1597)

 Another example of a highly enchanted weapon without any special property.
 I based this tweak on the description, which is frankly horrific but inspiring.
 Therefore: